dozoisch/paginator/README.md

 You can see a [live use right here][fiddle]

 This plugin is provided with a CSS sheet but is totally customizable.
 It can work with any number of tables on a page and each table can get its own parameters.
+The text on the button is also fully customizable via parameters, can be done within HTML or JavaScript.

 Basic Usage